 Medical insurance card

 Make sure you have some form of medical insurance in case of emergency – you never know when you could need it.
 Make sure you have photocopies of this too, along with your EHIC card.
-Another useful tip is to make sure that you know the translations for any allergies/medical problems that you may have.

 Make sure you have signed and returned all of the necessary learning documents, without these you may not be able to enroll at your host University.
 Make sure you have a printed copy to take with you to show when you arrive.
 You may even have to show it as proof when renting accommodation.